alkemir/gorqlite/README.md

 ## Features

-* Abstracts the rqlite http API interaction - the POSTs, JSON handling, etc.  You submit your SQL and get back an interator with familiar database/sql semantics (`Next()`, `Scan()`, etc.) or a `map[column name as string]interface{}.
+* Abstracts the rqlite http API interaction - the POSTs, JSON handling, etc.  You submit your SQL and get back an iterator with familiar database/sql semantics (`Next()`, `Scan()`, etc.) or a `map[column name as string]interface{}.
 * Timings and other metadata (e.g., num rows affected, last insert ID, etc.) is conveniently available and parsed into appropriate types.
 * A connection abstraction allows gorqlite to discover and remember the rqlite leader. gorqlite will automatically try other peers if the leader is lost, enabling fault-tolerant API operations.
 * Timeout can be set on a per-Connection basis to accomodate those with far-flung empires.
 * Use familiar database URL connection strings to connection, optionally including rqlite authentication and/or specific rqlite consistency levels.
 * Only a single node needs to be specified in the connection.  gorqlite will talk to it and figure out the rest of the cluster from its redirects and status API.
 * Support for several rqlite-specific operations:
   * `Leader()` and `Peers()` to examine the cluster.
   * `SetConsistencyLevel()` can be called at any time on a connection to change the consistency level for future operations.
   * `Timing` can be referenced on a per-result basis to retrieve the timings information for executed operations as float64, per the rqlite API.
 * `Trace(io.Writer)`/`Trace(nil)` can be used to turn on/off debugging information on everything gorqlite does to a io.Writer of your choice.
 * No external dependencies.
 Uses only standard library functions.

 ## Install

-`go get github.com/raindog308/gorqlite`
+`go get github.com/rqlite/gorqlite`

 ## Examples
 ```